-The software program adds a new toolbar to Windows Explorer.
-It might be necessary to restart the computer or the explorer.exe process before the toolbar can be selected under View > Toolbars.
-It can then be moved around in the toolbars to customize the look and feel of it.
+Note that it may be necessary to restart the computer or the explorer.exe process before the toolbar can be selected under View > Toolbars.
+It can then be moved around using drag and drop to customize its location in Explorer.

 The most recent version adds a new tab to the properties dialog.
 Timestamps provides you with options to modify date and time values of the selected file or folder.Advertisement